Research Administration Policies

 Per the Uniform Guidance, the recipient shall not use equipment acquired with Federal funds to provide services to non-Federal outside organizations for a fee that is less than private companies charge for equivalent services, unless specifically authorized by Federal statute, for as long as the Federal Government retains an interest in the equipment (Uniform Guidance 2 CFR 200.313(c)(3).
 This applies to all equipment purchased through federal funding which is retained after the project period and its use is being charged out through a fee or rate.

-This means that federally funded equipment used in Research Service Centers or other units charging fees for the use of the equipment, must assure that an appropriate fee, based on federal costing standards, must be charged, in compliance with AD15 – Fees and Rates for Facilities and Services.
+This means that federally funded equipment used in Research Service Centers or other units charging fees for the use of the equipment, must assure that an appropriate fee, based on federal costing standards, must be charged, in compliance with FN27 - Establishing and Billing Service Center User Rates.

 ADDITIONAL REQUIREMENTS FOR FEDERALLY OWNED EQUIPMENT: